s-matyukevich/raspberry-pi-os/docs/lesson06/rpi-os.md

     memcpy(code_page, start, size);
 ```

-Next, we copy the whole user region to the page that we have just mapped.
+Next, we are going to copy the whole user region to the new address space (in the page that we have just mapped), starting from offset 0, so the offset in the user region will become an actual virtual address of the starting point.

 ```
     set_pgd(current->mm.pgd);
 ```

-Finally, we call [set_pgd](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson06/src/utils.S#L24), wich updates `ttbr0_el1` register and thus activate current process translation tables.
+Finally, we call [set_pgd](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson06/src/utils.S#L24), which updates `ttbr0_el1` register and thus activate current process translation tables.

 ### TLB (Translation lookaside buffer)